matter-labs/zksync-web-era-docs/docs/dev/how-to/send-message-l2-l1.md

 contract Example {
   // NOTE: The zkSync contract implements only the functionality for proving that a message belongs to a block
   // but does not guarantee that such a proof was used only once.
-That's why a contract that uses L2 -> L1
+That's why a contract that uses L2 to L1
   // communication must take care of the double handling of the message.
   /// @dev mapping L2 block number => message number => flag
-  /// @dev Used to indicated that zkSync L2 -> L1 message was already processed mapping(uint256 => mapping(uint256 => bool)) isL2ToL1MessageProcessed;
+  /// @dev Used to indicated that zkSync L2 to L1 message was already processed mapping(uint256 => mapping(uint256 => bool)) isL2ToL1MessageProcessed;

   function consumeMessageFromL2(